nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.1 Setting one ingredient's level : `i-set`

-Sets the level of one ingredient's level predefined in the ingredient book.
+Sets the level of one single ingredient predefined in the ingredient book to the specified amount.

 Format: `i-set i/INGREDIENT_NAME m/AMOUNT`